FlorisHendriks/HTTP_provisioning/README.md

 ![sendApiCall(1)(2)(2)(2) drawio(1)](https://user-images.githubusercontent.com/47246332/183854237-60f4de43-12a5-4c97-bb3f-d6b5a1767ffd.png)

-A limitation of this path is that it supports only OpenVPN since it supports, unlike WireGuard, certificate authentication.
+A limitation of this path is that it supports only OpenVPN.
+OpenVPN, unlike WireGuard, has the feature to authenticate via certificates.
 We would like to also support WireGuard as that is a more [efficient protocol](https://dl.acm.org/doi/pdf/10.1145/3374664.3379532).

 In order to do this we can set up as an intermediate webserver between the managed device and eduVPN.